mortonne/psifr/docs/guide/order.rst

    @savefig lag_crp.svg
    g = fr.plot_lag_crp(crp)

+The peaks at small lags (e.g., +1 and -1) indicate that the recall sequences show evidence of a temporal contiguity effect; that is, items presented near to one another in the list are more likely to be recalled successively than items that are distant from one another in the list.

 Lag rank
 ~~~~~~~~

 We can summarize the tendency to group together nearby items using a lag
 rank analysis.
 For each recall, this determines the absolute lag of all
-remaining items available for recall then calculates their percentile
+remaining items available for recall and then calculates their percentile
 rank.
 Then the rank of the actual transition made is taken, scaled to vary
 between 0 (furthest item chosen) and 1 (nearest item chosen).
 Chance
-clustering will be 0.5.
+clustering will be 0.5; clustering above that value is evidence of a
+temporal contiguity effect.

 .. ipython:: python